This is a guide for npm staff for handling user reports of harassment, package name disputes, and other user-generated pain points.

 Reply-all to the thread with something like the following message, customized for your own "voice" as necessary:

 Alice, I hope that you are well, and that you only missed this message because your life is too full of wonderful distractions to be bothered dealing with this issue.
 Yusuf is eager to take over the `fooblx` module on npm, and plans to actively develop it.
 Currently, it is [not actively developed, marked as deprecated, apparently abandoned, not compatible with the latest Node versions, whatever], so I'd like to hand it off to Yusuf to take over.
-If this causes you any stress or inconvenience, please let me know as soon as possible.
+We'll hand this package over to Yusuf in one week.
+Please let us know if you intend to publish functional code before this time.

 Set a timer for 1 week.